 younger and older folks performing resistance exercises via machine

 vs. elastic band.
 Both succeed!
 Maximal voluntary contraction of the

-knee extensors in older folks is higher than that in younger
+knee extensors in older folks is greater than that in younger

 people.
 Exercise may benefit the older folks strengthen